TheRealMmd/Deep-Learning-Course/README.md

-# Deep Learning — Advanced Course Notebooks (Sets 1–5)
+# Deep Learning — Advanced Course Notebooks

 ## About
 This repository contains my notebooks for an **advanced** Deep Learning course, organized into **five themed sets**.
 The sets progress from foundations and classic vision tasks to sequence modeling/LLMs, generative modeling, and self-supervised/text–image methods.